darinz/DL/07_Transformers/01_transformer_architecture.md

 print(output.shape)  # (2, 4, 8)
 ```

+> **Code Walkthrough:**
+> - Computes attention scores between all pairs of positions in the sequence.
+> - Applies softmax to get attention weights, then computes a weighted sum of the values.
+> - The output shape matches the input shape, preserving sequence length and feature dimension.

 > **Try it yourself!** Change the values of $`Q`$, $`K`$, and $`V`$ and observe how the attention output changes.

 ## 3. Multi-Head Attention